openaire/openaire-catalogue-docs/docs/downloads/alternative-model/validated.md

 _Type: String &bull; Cardinality: ONE_

-When OpenAIRE collected the association between the funding and the result from an authoritative source (i.e. Sygma).
+When OpenAIRE collected the association between the funding and the research product from an authoritative source (i.e. Sygma).

 ```json